csc301-winter-2020/team-project-3-matron/deliverable-2/README.md

  * What type of license will you apply to your codebase?
  * What affect does it have on the development and use of your codebase?
  * Why did you or your partner make this choice?

+ We decided to use the MIT license because we felt it is the one of the best open source licenses available.
+Firstly, It does not require any derivative works to also use that license unlike GPL.
+Since we are building an addon for an existing service that may one day need to extend our code, this aspect is appealing to both us and the project partner.
+It also means other projects that want to build on our code can use it freely without having any licensing restrictions or paying any fees